 Technology Driving the Future of the MBA

 The MBA has been pushed aside by many because of the cost and the elitism label attached to it, but technology is becoming a key driving force in changing this, especially for people willing to consider an online MBA.
 The cost of a traditional, full-time MBA is not feasible for the average person, even those currently working in top business organizations.
 Alternatively, an online program can be tailored and flexible around work commitments and still be achieved in good time.
 Hofstra University saw online MBA enrollments double between Fall 2020 and Summer 2021.
 The ability to study flexibly over a longer period of time also allows students to spread the financial burden and achieve the qualification at a speed which suits their working life as well as their budget.
 Historically, getting a mentor or consultant to help navigate College or MBA applications has largely been for insiders and the ultra-wealthy.
 Technology has lowered these barriers to entry, with more MBA Admissions Consulting and College Admissions Consulting firms today than ever before.

 Universities like Hofstra have relaxed their work experience requirements, with some candidates having as few as 4 years’ experience whereas the minimum previously was closer to 12.
 Most still have over 10 years’ experience before embarking on their MBA and the qualification still holds real value even when spread over a much longer period of time.
 The uptake in online MBA sign ups at a number of schools, in addition to Hofstra, shows how the ability to utilize the latest technology and a more flexible approach is beneficial for students who may need to spread the the cost of the qualification or do not have the time or ability to attend in-person seminars and tutorials.
-Online prep courses also help to fasttrack students looking to pass the GMAT and embark on their chosen program.
+Online prep courses also help to fast-track students looking to pass the GMAT and embark on their chosen program

 As already mentioned, technology also gives students the opportunity to learn from home more effectively as well as attending in-person classes and seminars, with a blended approach to learning creating a more accessible program and the chance for students to study in a way which best suits their needs and fits around their lifestyles.
 Being able to study at a rate and in a way which is suitable for you personally increases the chances of success.